thirdelement/sneaker-dadi/TESTING.md

 ### Cart
 - Displays product name, size, quantity and price correctly.
-- Unable to update quantity to below 1 and above 99 via increment/decrement buttons or manual entry.
+- Quantity is disabled below 1 and above 99 via increment/decrement buttons and manual entry.
 - Remove link removes product from cart.
 - The same product with different sizes is shown separately.
 - The sub-total for each size is correct.